anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

 -------
    684
 ```
- This is tedious, inflexible and bound to put any fledgling programmer off relational databases forever but this is exactly the kind of problem where recursive queries shine.
+ This is tedious, inflexible and bound to put any fledgling programmer off relational databases forever but this is exactly the kind of problem where recursion shines.
 &nbsp;
 ### Recursive Queries
 Most modern relaltional databases support recursive queries as common table expressions (CTE) using the ***WITH*** clause.